wolf/hrmulator/README.md

 python setup.py install
 ~~~

-...from that point forward, `hrmulator` is available for import wherever you are working, including into `iPython`.
-If you're thinking of working on `hrmulator` itself, consider saying `python setup.py develop` instead as that install symlinks that lead back to your clone.
+...from that point forward, `hrmulator` is available for import wherever you are working, including into `IPython`.
+If you're thinking of working on `hrmulator` itself, consider saying `python setup.py develop` instead as that installs symlinks that lead back to your clone.

 ### The Instruction Set